 Can go straight to The Divorce in May — a standalone with a premise that actually sounds dangerous again

-Skip The Housemaid's Secret unless you are a completionist who genuinely cannot function without closure.
+I no longer think you should automatically skip The Housemaid's Secret unless you are a completionist.
+That was the old verdict talking, and she was tired.
 Life is short.
 Your reading list is longer.
-There are better books waiting.
+There are still better books waiting, yes.
+But this one did more by the end than I gave it credit for.
 And The Divorce is coming in May — which is either going to restore my faith in McFadden's dangerous mode or confirm that the machine is running faster than it should.
 I'll be there either way, reporting from the other side of one sitting, with an honest verdict and a cold coffee going warm.

 — Sara Alba · Brewtiful Living · The Bookshelf · February 2026More reads worth your time.
 And a few that weren't.